automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 This *License* offers two classes of services *Free Use* and *Paid Use*. *Customers* that intend to use *The Software* obtain *Usage Rights* to software offered under *This License* by using an *"Order Form"* to establish a "Class of Service" agreement with *Provider*.
 The combinded terms of *This License* and the "Order Form" work together to establish the full terms of the *Agreement* between *Provider* and the *Customer* which then conveys *Usage Rights* to *Customer*.

-This *License* requires all *Customers* that wish to use *The Software* to register thier terms of Use by completing an *Order Form*.
-By completing an appropriate *Order Form* the *Customer* enters into an agreement with *Provider* to use *The Software* under specific terms and provides notice to *Provider* of thier use of *The Software*.
+This *License* requires all *Customers* that wish to use *The Software* to register their terms of Use by completing an *Order Form*.
+By completing an appropriate *Order Form* the *Customer* enters into an agreement with *Provider* to use *The Software* under specific terms and provides notice to *Provider* of their use of *The Software*.

-Notification of Use by *Customers* is crucial for *Provider* to be able to function as an services agency that delivers software solutions for customers.Regardless of whether the customer is using the software under the "Free Use" class of service or under a "Paid Use" class of service, *Provider* needs to be collection information and feedback about the usage patterns of *The Software* in order to provide stable and ongoing service to *Customers*
+Notification of Use by *Customers* is crucial for *Provider* to be able to function as an services agency that delivers software solutions for customers.Regardless of whether the customer is using the software under the "Free Use" class of service or under a "Paid Use" class of service, *Provider* needs to be collecting information and feedback about the usage patterns of *The Software* in order to provide stable and ongoing service to *Customers*

 Properly obtaining the rights to Use *The Software*, regardless of whether you qualify for the *Free Use* service class, is the only way to obtain *Usage Rights* for *The Software*.